parallelchain-io/hotstuff_rs/README.md

 ![A graphic with 2 rows of 4 rectangles each.
 The first row depicts the phases of Leader execution, the second depicts the phases of Replica execution.](./readme_assets/Phases%20of%20Progress%20Mode%20execution.png)

 The *Progress Mode* works to extend the NodeTree.
-Starting with *BeginView*, the flow proceeds through 4 states: *BeginView*, *Leader*, *Replica*, and *NewView*.
+Starting with *BeginView*, the flow cycles between 5 states: *BeginView*, *Leader*, *Replica*, *NextLeader*, and *NewView*.
 This section documents Progress Mode behavior in terms of its steps.
 To aid with understanding, we group the steps of the Leader and Replica states in terms of high-level 'phases', as illustrated in the time-sequence diagram above.

 ### BeginView